ftgTUGraz/LLM4ADSTest/README.md

 <div align="center">

-  # A Suevy on the Application of Large Language Model in Scenario-Based Testing of Automated Driving Systems
+  # A Survey on the Application of Large Language Model in Scenario-Based Testing of Automated Driving Systems

 </div>